seehorne/GetGrinnected/written reports/sprint 2/agile-review.md

 # Sprint 2 Review Report
 ## Period 3/3 - 3/30

 To preface a majority of the work completed this sprint was documentation/planning/preparations to set our team up for success in the following sprint towards the MVP.
+So from a customer perspective most of the work we did is not entirely visable outside the diagrams, drawings/visuals, and written documents listed in the specified files below.

 ### Sprint Requirements
 - We established coding guidelines (See Developer Guidelines)